How to choose between domestic and international colleges?

 The COVID-19 outbreak forced the formal suspension of higher education institutions across Canada before the completion of the academic year of 2019/2020.

 Stats about the college enrolments in Canada and provinces before the covid pandemic outbreak are as follows:

-Factors to consider when choosing between domestic and International Colleges
+Factors to consider when choosing between domestic and international college

-Doing a cost-benefit analysis before deciding the place of study or university is very important.
+Doing a cost-benefit analysis before deciding on a place of study or university is very important.
 This can help you determine whether sending your child to a specific country and spending lakhs on their education are worth it or not.

 While thousands of students go abroad every year, it also comes at the cost of taking loans, mortgaging family property, and even selling your personal jewelry.
 So, help your child analyze which is the best country for them to pursue their dreams.

 3. College fund their education